Bachelor Party (2012 film)

 Bachelor Party is a 2012 Indian Malayalam-language black comedy action film directed by Amal Neerad and written by Unni R. and Santhosh Echikkanam.
 It is adapted from Johnnie To's 2006 film Exiled.
-The film stars an ensemble cast including Asif Ali, Indrajith Sukumaran, Kalabhavan Mani, Rahman, Vinayakan, Nithya Menen, Remya Nambeesan, John Vijay, Ashish Vidyarthi and Jinu Joseph.
+The film stars an ensemble cast including Rahman, Kalabhavan Mani, Indrajith Sukumaran, Vinayakan and Asif Ali in titular roles alongside Nithya Menen, John Vijay, Ashish Vidyarthi and Jinu Joseph in supporting roles while Prithviraj Sukumaran appears in an extended cameo appearance.
 The soundtrack and background score were composed by Rahul Raj.

 Bachelor Party was released on 15 June 2012 to mixed reviews from critics and became a profitable venture according to Neerad.

 Plot

 Tony is a former mobster who leads a quiet life with his wife Neethu and newborn child in an old mansion, having turned over a new leaf.
-Unfortunately, a vengeful gangster Prakash Kamath - whom Tony and his friends once tried to assassinate - has dispatched a pair of his henchmen to cut that peaceful existence short.
-Once they arrived, Tony's childhood friends and gangsters Ayyappan, Fakeer, Benny and Geevarghese - are determined to protect Tony.
-After a brief showdown, the whole group comes to an uneasy truce, lays their weapons down and bonds over dinner - after all, these men grew up together.
-Reunited and searching for a way to save Tony, they visit a fixer called Chettiyar and his prostitute partner Vijanasurabhi.
+Unfortunately, Prakash Kamath, a vengeful gangster whom Tony and his friends once tried to assassinate, has dispatched a pair of his henchmen to cut short the peaceful existence.
+Once they arrive, Tony's childhood friends and gangsters - Ayyappan, Fakeer, Benny, and Geevarghese - are determined to protect Tony.
+After a brief showdown, the whole group comes to an uneasy truce, lays down their weapons, and bonds over dinner (the men grew up together).

-Chettiyar gives the gang two options – the job of killing a gangster who is Kamath's rival or looting a large quantity of foreign currency being transported.
-The gang chooses the first option and Tony makes them promise that if anything happens to him, his wife and son will be taken care by them.
+Reunited and searching for a way to save Tony, the friends visit a fixer called Chettiyar and his prostitute partner Vijanasurabhi.
+Chettiyar gives the gang two options: killing a gangster who is Kamath's rival or looting a large quantity of foreign currency being transported.
+The gang chooses the first option, and Tony makes them promise that if anything happens to him, his wife and son will be taken care of by them.
 As fixed, the gang meets up at a cinema theatre where the gangster is about to strike a deal.
 However, Kamath crashes in as the second party of the agreement since Chettiyar had double-crossed the friends.
 Recognizing Ayyappan and others, Kamath openly chastises and humiliates Tony, culminating in Tony shooting Kamath.
-A gunfight erupts in the theater with Kamath and Tony being shot.
-The rival gangster, cornered by Kamath's men, comes to an agreement to share territory and profits, further agreeing to kill the gang of friends.
+A gunfight erupts in the theater, with Kamath and Tony being shot.
+The rival gangster, cornered by Kamath's men, agrees to share territory and profits, further agreeing to kill the gang of friends.

 Having narrowly escaped the theatre shootout, the friends decide to take the severely shot Tony to an underground clinic for medical assistance.
 After negotiating a price, the doctor operates and removes the bullets from Tony.
 When the doctor is sewing up Tony's wound, Kamath and his men arrive to seek help for injuries sustained in the theater shootout.
 The friends manage to hide the still unconscious Tony, but he wakes up and slowly gets to his feet in a trance before collapsing.
 The rest of the friends try to escape, but Kamath holds Tony hostage and eventually shoots him.
 The gang desperately tries to retrieve Tony and escape.
 Knowing that he is near death, Tony asks his friends to take him back to Neethu and his daughter.